die-hardfan/RTL-design-and-Synthesis-Workshop/DAY_2/README.md

 Asynchronous set/reset FF
 Synchronous set/reset FF
 Asynchronous and synchronous reset FF
-(set and reset – if applied together causes race condition, so its not discussed here)
+(set and reset – if applied together, causes a race condition, so it's not discussed here)

 Asynchronous: set/reset works as soon as it is applied irrespective of the clock signal.
 Synchronous: set/reset signal waits for a clock edge, for it to be applied.